Come winter, everyone starts using water heaters at home. So water heaters or geysers are popular home appliances in almost every Indian home.

 Let us understand how manufacturers rate water heaters and geysers.

-The BEE star ratings are calculated using the Standing Loss concept.
-Standing Loss is the energy the geyser consumes when not in use.
 For example, it is the energy the geyser consumes when remaining connected to a power source for 24 hours while containing a full tank of hot water at 450C.
 The reasoning is that the water gradually loses its heat when not consumed by the user.
 This concept demonstrates the water heater’s insulation or heat retention capacity.

 As a user, how would you determine the standing loss?
 There is no need for you to calculate anything.
 The BEE star label provides this information.